Remote & Async Work 11 min

 Seating

 Nice chairs are nice, but not essential.
-Chairs under $200 offer plenty of support for people who spend a lot of time sitting down.
+An office chair under $200 offers plenty of support for people who spend a lot of time sitting down.
 If that’s still too steep, ask your company to help you with the cost — home office stipends are one of the most-wanted remote work benefits, according to our Global Workforce Revolution Report.
 Employers should make it a priority to ensure their teams have everything they need to function at a high level.

 Regardless of how you sit, remember to stand up and stretch regularly.
 Sitting down too long, no matter how comfortable the chair, can lead to significant health problems.